tdelame/codingame_vscode_extension/README.md

 This extension gathers some tools I use to develop more easily bots for CodinGame.
 The priorities of this extension are to satisfy my current needs while being simple.
 As a result, the extension is not very flexible or customizable.

+You can read more about this extension and how to use it [in this article on my blog](https://virtual-atom.com/codingame/tooling/).

 Keep in mind that this extension is the first I write.
 Also, I never programmed in TypeScript before.
 Thus, there might be silly things I do here that make you want to pull your hair.

 > If you have any feature or improvement suggestions or want to participate in the development, let me know!